 If you are ready to join the Casual for a Cause Program, simply complete the payroll deduction consent form (found in the Forms Index) for a $3.00 deduction each pay period.

-Thank you for being part of our inspiring community!

 SCCCMH Forms Index – St. Clair County Community Mental Health

 🚭 Smoking & Tobacco-Free Workplace